Year of the Tiger

 About 1913 Elijah Faucett was married and began raising a family with his wife, Cora.
 Some time before 1917 his mother died, after which it appears that his father came to live in Elijah’s household.

-In June of 1917, along with other men of the Ray City area, Elijah Fawcett register for the draft for World War I. At 36 years old he was a tall man, with a medium build, black eyes and black hair.
+In June of 1917, along with other men of the Ray City area, Elijah Fawcett registered for the draft for World War I. At 36 years old he was a tall man, with a medium build, black eyes and black hair.
 He was employed in farming by John L. Allen, who at that time owned a 260 acre farm located just southwest of Ray City, near Possum Creek.

 (One wonders if there was a Moore family connection here.
 John Levi Allen was a son of Rachel Moore Allen.
 Elijah’s mother had married a Moore man in her first marriage; Elijah’s older half brother was Connie J. Moore.)